 Better patient outcomes: 5% reduction in patient readmissions

-There are plenty of documented cases that prove that building a patient tracking system in hospitals increases ROI .
-The Cloud DX’s Connected Health Kit case only proves the point: “Results revealed that virtual care prevented and resolved 24% more medication errors during patient care transitions than the standard care cohort.
+There are plenty of documented cases that prove that building a patient tracking system in hospitals increases EHR ROI .
+The Cloud DX’s Connected Health Kit source only proves the point: “Results revealed that virtual care prevented and resolved 24% more medication errors during patient care transitions than the standard care cohort.
 Patients under virtual care also reported 10-14% less pain.
 With 5% fewer patients returning to the hospital compared to standard care, the study indicated a possibility of reducing re-admissions and emergency visits.

 Simply put, the healthcare providers that generate higher rates of positive patient outcomes automatically attract the attention of potential clients.